w3c/wai-intro-atag/content/social-media.md

 ## Example Scenarios

 These persona scenarios are examples of accessibility issues that disabled people experience using social media tools.
+"Problem" shows user experiences with tools that have accessibility issues.
+"Works well" shows experiences with accessible tools.

 ### Everyone can rely on your tool